ARM-software/sbsa-acs/README.md

 ### 3.1 On Silicon
 On a system where a USB port is available and functional, perform the following steps:

 1. Copy 'Sbsa.efi' to a USB Flash drive.
+Path for 'Sbsa.efi' is present in step 2.
 2. Plug in the USB Flash drive to one of the functional USB ports on the system.
 3. Boot the system to UEFI shell.
 4. To determine the file system number of the plugged in USB drive, execute 'map -r' command.
 5. Type 'fsx' where 'x' is replaced by the number determined in step 4.
 6. To start the compliance tests, run the executable Sbsa.efi with the appropriate parameters.
-   For details on the parameters, refer to [SBSA ACS User Guide](docs/Arm_SBSA_Architecture_Compliance_User_Guide.pdf)
+   For details on the parameters, refer to [arm SBSA User Guide Document](docs/arm_sbsa_architecture_compliance_user_guide.pdf)
 > shell> Sbsa.efi
 7. Copy the UART console output to a log file for analysis and certification.